 Project-specific product quantities and product-specific EPDs,

-Be averaged across the entire project based on mass or volume, and
+Be summed across the entire project based on mass or volume, and

 Be submitted on a product pathway compliance form (see example in this appendix).

 A product-specific EPD is permitted to combine varying levels of manufacturing specificity and may be covered across multiple facility locations.
 Where a product-specific EPD is not available for a building product, an industry-average EPD shall be permitted.